 By Local Law, a new Chambersburg Municipal Separate Storm Sewer System (MS4) Department was founded in 2015.
 It is committed to a fundamental objective to comply with the requirements of the MS4 permit, to improve water quality and groundwater recharge through education, coordination, development, maintenance, and best management practices (BMP).

-The Borough of Chambersburg owns and operates a separate
+The Borough owns and operates a separate

 This system under State and Federal law is called a